ggarcia852/cryptocurrency_app/README.md

 # cryptocurrency_app

-Crypto~VRSE came to life as a passion project after a new interest in cryptocurrency to test my skills with Python and Flask using the Coinbase API.
+Crypto~VRSE came to life as a passion project after a new interest in cryptocurrency to test my skills with Python and Flask using the Coin Market Cap API.
 Aside from configuring the API and the different endpoints, I really enjoyed the UI/UX aspect of the project as I tried to encompass a theme for the uses of the app.
 Most of the styling was done using Bootstrap.

 The idea behind Crypto~VRSE is a space where all things crypto come together for your convenience.